jobprogress/wp_jp_plugin/readme.txt

 = Dedicated Support =
 We have an entire team of dedicated ready to help you.
 Ask your questions in the support forum, or [contact us directly](http://www.jobprogress.com/#full-version).

+= Service =
+Customer Management Service through the plugin for JobProgress.

 == Changelog ==
 = 1.0.1 =
 First Release

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.